Balsamic Glaze Recipe

 Love the delicious balsamic glaze drizzled over your food at restaurants?
 You can make it at home with 4 ingredients, in 10 minutes.
 Adds a special touch to chicken, steak or vegetables.

-I spent a lot of my time in culinary school making balsamic glaze.
+I spent a lot of my time in culinary school making balsamic vinegar reduction to be used as a glaze.
 The restaurant that the school ran used it to finish a variety of dishes.

 We would drizzle it over everything from chicken pizza to braised short ribs to add a special finishing touch to the dish.